theproductindex/theproductindex.com/docs/product-development.md

 image: https://images.unsplash.com/photo-1503551723145-6c040742065b?fit=crop&w=300&q=80
 ---

 When it comes to building a product, solid execution is everything.
-As a Product Manager, your goal is to deliver the most important initiative next.
-The development team is going to build a full product using the learnings from the MVP test phase and the result of the prioritization process.
+As a Product Manager, your goal is to deliver the most valuable product feature next.
+The development team is going to build a full product based on the learnings of the [MVP](minimum-viable-product.html) phase and the result of the prioritization process.

 During execution, many risks could prevent your team from launching the product.
 Technical issues, lack of resources, and tight deadlines may affect the quality of the final product.

 Your job as Product Manager is to launch the product your customers are expecting using the team's resources in the best possible way.

-Depending on the product, a good practice is to use *Agile* Development.
-An incremental and iterative approach that allows your team to learn and adapt.
-For other products, a flavor of *Waterfall* may be a better approach.
+A good practice is to use *Agile* Development, an incremental and iterative approach that allows to learn and adapt.
+For other products, a flavor of *Waterfall* Development may be a better approach.

 {::options parse_block_html="true" /}
 <div class="table-of-content">